jotnguyen/Lafferty.co-v2/content/blog/why-i-like-writing.md

 ## Creation is rewarding

 As a kid, I used to be more creative.
-I'd devour fantasy books, DragonLance, a series with wizards, elves, and (obviously) dragons was my favorite series even though my parents thought Dungeons & Dragons was the devil.
+I'd devour fantasy books like DragonLance, a series with wizards, elves, and (obviously) dragons was my favorite series even though my parents thought Dungeons & Dragons was the devil.
 That book series started after two people wanted to breathe more life into their D&D characters, and started writing more backstory about them.
 That backstory morphed into a massive series of books, but it wasn't called Dungeons & Dragons so my parents were ok with it.

 Then I got into a series of books called MechWarrior, which was just giant robots with lasers and rockets fighting wars.
 Giant robots were, and still are, super cool.